Nadunisi Naaygal

 Nadunisi Naaygal is a 2011 Indian Tamil-language psychological thriller film written and directed by Gautham Vasudev Menon and produced by Photon Kathaas Productions and RS Infotainment.
-The film stars Veera, Sameera Reddy, and Deva, with Swapna Abraham and Ashwin (in his debut) in other pivotal roles.
-It revolves around a man who, due to suffering sexual abuse as a child, has grown into a serial killer.
+The film stars Veera, Sameera Reddy and Avishek Karthik, with Swapna Abraham and Ashwin Kakumanu (in his debut) in other pivotal roles.
+It revolves around a man who suffered sexual abuse as a child and has grown into a serial killer.

 The film notably has no score, instead featuring sounds designed by Renganaath Ravee.
 Cinematography and editing were handled by Manoj Paramahamsa and Anthony, respectively.
-Nadunisi Naaygal was released on 18 February 2011.
-The film's title is taken from the title of a poem of Sundara Ramaswamy.
+Nadunisi Naaygal was released on 18 February 2011 and did not perform well at the box office.

 Plot

 Samar, an 8-year-old motherless boy, lives with his father in Mumbai.
-The father leads a colorful life, indulging his sexual passions.
+The father leads a colourful life, indulging his sexual passions.
 Samar is sexually abused by his father and is rescued by his neighbour Meenakshi Amma, a middle-aged single woman.
 She names him Veera, takes him under her wing, and protects him.
 Daunted and chased by the ghosts of his painful past, Veera rapes Meenakshi Amma.
 She, though reluctant at first, indulges in the act.
 After coming back to her senses the next morning, she refuses Veera's apology and decides to marry her colleague.

 On her first night, when the couple consummates their marriage, Veera stabs the man brutally and sets him and the room on fire.
 Meenakshi Amma is injured in the fire.
 After treatment, he brings back the scar-faced woman to his bungalow.
-After a few weeks, Veera meets a girl named Priya on the Internet, and they fall for each other.
+After a few weeks, Veera meets a girl named Priya on the internet, and they fall for each other.
 He invites her home, and they grow intimate, interrupted by a scream from Priya because Meenakshi Amma stabs her brutally.
 She orders Veera to cut off Priya's hair as she wants it.

 In the following years, Veera kidnaps women, rapes them, and finally kills them in cold blood.
 As the murders continue, Veera stumbles upon Sukanya, a girl he fell in love with in 10th grade, at a theatre with her boyfriend Arjun.
 He lies to her, saying he had gone with another girl, and offers her a ride home.
 An upset Sukanya agrees but does not know that Veera had been stalking her.
 Veera suddenly slaps her, making her unconscious, and kisses her.
 Disgusted and terrified, Sukanya then finds Arjun in a pool of blood in the backseat of the car.
 Sukanya tries to escape and engages in a fist fight with Veera but is stabbed.
 Police surround the car and take Sukanya to a hospital.